maid/maid/README.md

 Maid is inspired by the Mac OS X shareware program [Hazel](http://www.noodlesoft.com/hazel.php).
 This tool was created on Mac OS X 10.6, but should be generally portable to other systems.
 (Some of the more advanced features such as `downloaded_from` require OS X, however.)

 Your rules are defined in Ruby, so easy rules are easy and difficult rules are possible.
+This also makes Maid a great general-purpose **advanced file renaming tool**.

 ## Want to help?